nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 `sudo ldconfig`

-For MacOS, the `ldconfig` command is not present and not necessary.

 ### Build ION 4.1.3s (and later version) with interface to actual cipher suite

 If you are not planning to use BPSec's interface to the MBEDTLS cipher suite, you can simply follow the build instruction for ION 4.1.3.